AdobeDocs/campaign-web.en/help/adoption/get-started/user-management-acs.md

 | Workflow | Workflow | Right to manage the execution of workflows start, stop, pause etc. |

 ## Migration approach from Organizational unit

+>[!CAUTION]
+>
+>Organizational units in Adobe Campaign Standard without **All (all)** as a direct or indirect parent will not be migrated to Campaign V8.
+></br>
+>Users in multiple security groups are assigned the organizational unit of the highest-ranking security group.
+If multiple groups have parallel top-level units, login is restricted in Campaign Standard but grants broader access in Campaign v8 after migration, potentially escalating privileges.
+To prevent this, avoid assigning users to security groups with parallel organizational units.

 In Adobe Campaign Standard, the **Organization uni**t is mapped to the existing **Folder** hierarchy model in Campaign V8 to maintain similar access control.
 [Learn more on folder management](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/folder-permissions)